JACCCostring/HttpServerWapper/README.md

 Remember not need to worry about non of the classes already implemented, the only class and method thought to be touch is HttpRequestHandler execute method.

 An example is written where JSON operations are made.

+Note: Starting server reqiured a port in this case port 6082 is used.

 Example parameters to be passed to the explorer